tjbouma/Kata/README.md

 # Babysitter
 This kata simulates a babysitter working and getting paid for one night.
 The rules are pretty straight forward:

-The babysitter
+The babysitter:

-starts no earlier than 5:00PM
+starts no earlier than 5:00PM<br>
-leaves no later than 4:00AM
+leaves no later than 4:00AM<br>
-gets paid $12/hour from start-time to bedtime gets paid $8/hour from bedtime to midnight gets paid $16/hour from midnight to end of job gets paid for full hours (no fractional hours)
+gets paid $12/hour from start-time to bedtime<br>
+gets paid $8/hour from bedtime to midnight<br>
+gets paid $16/hour from midnight to end of job<br>
+gets paid for full hours (no fractional hours)<br>
-Feature: As a babysitter In order to get paid for 1 night of work I want to calculate my nightly charge
+Feature: As a babysitter In order to get paid for 1 night of work I want to calculate my nightly charge<br>

 # Usage main method
 The main method asks the user to input the time they start babysitting, the time the child went to bed, and the time they left.